 Dabble: Subjects in the Diploma are popular as free electives across all faculties.
 If you take Diploma subjects as your electives, you may be able to transfer them towards the Diploma and complete the rest of the Diploma.
 You will have to catch up on electives though.
 If you cannot self-enrol, submit an eRequest, which should be processed promptly.

-Sub-majors: Some faculties have submajors that include diploma subjects, such as the Digital Creative Enterprise.
-Watch this space for more options.
+Sub-majors: Some faculties have submajors that include diploma subjects, such as SMJ08233 Digital Creative Enterprise,SMJ10096 Entrepreneurship and Innovation, SMJ10097 Creative Intelligence and Innovation.